Kpackt/Real-World-Implementation-of-C-Design-Patterns/WebLogReporter/README.md

 As an IT administrator, I would like to be able to easily review weblog traffic by running a command which takes in the location on my computer of a log file from a server running Nginx.
 I would also like to store the data in a relational database table for future analysis.

-GIVEN: I have a log file from Nginx on my computer at c:\temp\nginx-sample.log AND
+GIVEN: I have a log file from Nginx on my computer at [c:\temp\nginx-sample.log](SampleInputData/ngonx-sample.log) AND

 GIVEN: I have opened a PowerShell terminal window in Windows 10 or later AND

-GIVEN: The WebLogReporter program is listed within my computer's PATH environment variable

-THEN: I can run the command WebLogReporter, pass the location of the weblog and the path for the output HTML file
+GIVEN: The WebLogReporter program is listed within my computer's PATH environment variable <br>THEN: I can run the command WebLogReporter, pass the location of the weblog and the path for the output HTML file

-GIVEN: The program runs without errors
-THEN: I am able to view the output HTML file in my favorite browser.
+GIVEN: The program runs without errors <br> THEN: I am able to view the output HTML file in my favorite browser.

 ## Acceptance Criteria:
 * It's done when I can run the WebLogReporter program with no arguments and receive instructions.